François' langur

-François' langur (Trachypithecus francoisi), also known as Francois' leaf monkey, the Tonkin leaf monkey, or the white side-burned black langur is a species of lutung and the type species of its species group.
+François' langur (Trachypithecus francoisi), also known as Francois' leaf monkey, the Tonkin leaf monkey, or the white side-burned black langur is a species of Old World monkey and the type species of its species group.
 It is one of the least studied of the species belonging to the Colobinae subfamily.

 The species is distributed from Southwestern China to northeastern Vietnam.
 The total number of wild individuals is unknown, but fewer than 500 are believed to be left in Vietnam and 1,400–1,650 in China.
 About 60 langurs are in captivity in North American zoos.
 The species is named after Auguste François (1857–1935), who was the French Consul at Lungchow in southern China.

 Physical description

 François' langur is a medium-sized primate with black, silky hair.
 It has very distinct white sideburns that grow down from its ears to the corners of its cheeks.
 A morphological specialization of François' langur is its complex stomach, made up of four separate chambers.
 This is a necessary adaptation for the digestion of its folivorous diet.

 This species shows sexual dimorphism in its size.
 Males have a head-body length of 55–64 cm, while females are only 47–59 cm in length.
 Males likewise have longer tails of 82–96 cm compared to the 74–89 cm for females.
 Males are significantly heavier than females, weighing 6.5–7.2 kg compared to 5.5–5.9 kg for females.
 Infants weigh 0.45–0.50 kg at birth.

 Infants are born with bright orange coloured fur, which fades to black throughout the period of infancy lasting several months.
 It is not known why their coats are so conspicuous, but current hypotheses suggest it may elicit attention, protection and caregiving by adults.

 François' langur has large salivary glands to begin the digestion of tough leaf fibers.
 A more notable evolutionary adaptation seen in this langur is the sacculated stomach with two chambers.
 In the upper chamber, bacteria help to continue the breakdown of fibers started by the saliva.
 The upper chamber has a relatively normal pH, to create favorable conditions for bacterial growth.
 The lower chamber is similar to that of other mammals, in that it contains the acids that finish the breakdown of food components.